pdee/pdee/doc/commands-python-mode.rst

 Goto beginning of line where statement starts.
   Returns position reached, if successful, nil otherwise.

-See also `py-up-statement': up from current definition to next beginning of statement above.
+See also ‘py-up-statement’: up from current definition to next beginning of statement above.

 py-forward-statement
 --------------------